The Clone Wars, Season 2, Episode 12: The Mandalore Plot

 You Sold Out, Man

-Satine and Obi-Wan have now moved on from talking about domestic terrorism and have moved on to other, more romantic topics: namely, jabbing each other about which one of them is more Blind to the Obvious In Their Foolish Ways (spoiler alert: both of them are, in multiple ways.)
+Satine and Obi-Wan have now moved away from talking about domestic terrorism and are onto other, more romantic topics: namely, jabbing each other about which one of them is more Blind to the Obvious In Their Foolish Ways (spoiler alert: both of them are, in multiple ways.)

 Satine gets things started by telling Obi-Wan that he sucks at his job, and just…LOL.
 I love this woman so much.
 She gives absolutely no fucks and he is so into it.
 So she’s like “blahblahblah peacekeepers aren’t supposed to be badassing their way across the universe and fucking shit up all the time and jumping out of windows, they should be here servicing me instead.”
 (She maybe doesn’t say this last part.)
 Obi-Wan is like oh YES, Duchess: and then we’ll go to Fantasyland and ride the teacups and make the Separatists some friendship bracelets and we’ll all sing bloody Kumbaya: